syncrosim/pysyncrosim/docs/quickstart.rst

     # View current values for the library's Backup datasheet
     >>> my_df
-      IncludeInput  IncludeOutput BeforeUpdate
+      IncludeData BeforeUpdate
-    0          Yes            NaN          Yes
+    0          Yes         Yes

-    # Add IncludeOutput to the library's Backup datasheet
-    >>> my_df["IncludeOutput"] = "Yes"

-    # Save the pandas DataFrame to a SyncroSim datasheet
-    >>> my_library.save_datasheet(name = "core_Backup", data = my_df)

-    # Check to make sure IncludeOutput is now set to "Yes"
-    >>> my_library.datasheets(name = "core_Backup")

-Now, you can use the Library :meth:`~pysyncrosim.library.Library.backup()` method to backup your library.
+Since ``IncludeData`` is set to "Yes", this means that any external data (e.g., TIFF files for spatial inputs and outputs) will be included in the .ssimbak file.
+Now, you can use the library :meth:`~pysyncrosim.library.Library.backup()` method to backup your library.

 .. code-block:: pycon

     >>> my_library.backup()

-``pysyncrosim`` and the SyncroSim Windows User Interface
+``pysyncrosim`` and SyncroSim Studio
 --------------------------------------------------------
-It can be useful to work in both ``pysyncrosim`` and the SyncroSim Windows User Interface at the same time.
-You can easily modify datasheets and run scenarios in ``pysyncrosim``, while simultaneously refreshing the Library and plotting outputs in the User Interface as you go.
-To sync the Library in the User Interface with the latest changes from the ``pysyncrosim`` code, click the refresh icon (circled in red below) in the upper tool bar of the User Interface.
+It can be useful to work in both ``pysyncrosim`` and SyncroSim Studio at the same time.
+You can easily modify datasheets and run scenarios in ``pysyncrosim``, while simultaneously refreshing the library and plotting outputs in SyncroSim Studio as you go.
+To sync the library in SyncroSim Studio with the latest changes from the ``pysyncrosim`` code, click the refresh icon (circled in red below) in the upper tool bar of SyncroSim Studio.

 .. image:: img/pysyncrosim-with-UI.PNG